Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: : A Decision Theoretic Extension of

 \item {\bf Finding a Decision with Maximum Expected Utility (MEU)}.\ Given a propositional formula $e$ (``evidence''), find the truth assignment $dec$ on $Dec$ such that the expected utility of $dec$ in the presence of $e$ is maximized, i.e., compute

 \end{itemize}

-\BOCC Algorithm \ref{alg:max-walk-sat-meu} is an approximate algorithm for solving the MEU problem.
-For any truth assignment $X$ on a set $\sigma$ of atoms and an atom $v\in \sigma$, we use $X\mid_v$ to denote the truth assignment on $\sigma$ obtained from $X$ by flipping the truth value of $v$.
+{\cred Algorithm \ref{alg:max-walk-sat-meu} is an approximate algorithm based on MaxWalkSAT \cite{kautz98general} for solving the MEU problem.
+For any truth assignment $X$ on a set $\sigma$ of atoms and an atom $v\in \sigma$, we use $X\!\!\mid_v$ to denote the truth assignment on $\sigma$ obtained from $X$ by flipping the truth value of $v$.